arutarimu/Blocked-Tic-Tac-Toe/README.md

 # Blocked Tic-Tac-Toe
 A revised tic-tac-toe game, played by a human and a computer.
+Uses resources provided by University of Western Ontario Department of Computer Science.